kingvj/kingvj.github.io/index.md

 ## Welcome to Plex Is Amazing

-Forget about Netflix and chill, it's all about the Plex and Sex!
+Forget about Netflix, Hulu and all those other streaming services.
+Get all of those services and more in one place!

-This service has shows and movies from Disney+, Hulu, Amazon Prime, Netflix, HBO, Showtime and more.

-All in one place, for one price.
 To see pricing for a specific service, [click here](pricing.md)

 Here is some of the content this service provides: